mailpile/python-passcrow/docs/FAQ.md

 The Python implementation of Passcrow, and the primary source for this documentation, both live here: <https://github.com/mailpile/python-passcrow/>

+If you just want to integrate Passcrow into your Python app, check out the [Integration Guide](INTEGRATION.md).
+It has code snippets!

 ## Where is the community?